Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 ### What are different automation frameworks that can be created using Selenium WebDriver?
 1. Data Driven Test Automation Framework

-2. Keyword Driven Test Automation Framework
+2. Keyword or Table Driven Test Automation Framework Most commonly used testing framework.
+Keyword is an action that can be performed on a GUI component.
+Eg. of an action is InputText, ClickButton, ClickCheckBox, ClickRadioButton, SelectValueFromDropdown and so on.

+ApplicationMap - textFieldUsername
+ActionKeyword  - Set
+Argument       - ROBOT

 3. Hybrid Test Automation Framework
+It is the combination of one or more frameworks discussed above.

+4. Page Object Model Framework

 ### What are some of the important classes and interfaces of WebDriver?